 Silly hats and decorations

 Originally eating crayfish was something only done by the Swedish aristocracy.
-Soon the middle classes started to copy them and have crayfish parties of their own; they took to wearing silly hats to poke fun at the rich and their posh versions.
+Soon the middle classes started to copy them and have kraftskiva of their own; they took to wearing silly hats to poke fun at the rich and their posh versions.
 Isn’t that just the best thing?

 Västerbotten cheese quiche

 Any celebration that includes a cheese quiche is obviously a celebration of champions.
 Oh Sweden, I’m going to keep you up on a pedestal where you so rightfully belong.

 Because, let’s be honest, not all of us know a group of hip, island-owning manor-house-dwelling Swedes.
 What made this party particularly easy was that it was all organised by G&T weekends.
 A group of twenty-five descended upon a stunning lake house – built in the mid 18th century – just outside Ludvika in Sweden’s Dalarna County.